-- 8.24 At our school we follow the Trust allegation policy and low-level concerns policy. - 8.25 This means that all our staff have read, understood and signed for these policies and understand the definition of harm and low-level concerns. - 8.26 At our school, we know that all allegations and low-level concerns must be reported to the Headteacher who is the ultimate decision maker.
-If the allegation or low-level concern is related to the Headteacher, we know to contact the Director for Safeguarding at the Trust Janice Allen jallen@stoccat.org.uk and the Chair of Governors Fiona Robinson frobinson@stgabrielshigh.stoccat.org.uk - 8.27 We know that where the allegation may reach the harm threshold, the Headteacher will contact the LADO and also the Director for Safeguarding.
+- At our school we follow the Trust allegation policy and low-level concerns policy. - This means that all our staff have read, understood and signed for these policies and understand the definition of harm and low-level concerns. - At our school, we know that all allegations and low-level concerns must be reported to the Headteacher who is the ultimate decision maker.
+If the allegation or low-level concern is related to the Headteacher, we know to contact the Director for Safeguarding at the Trust Click or tap here to enter text.and the Local Governing Body Chair, Mr D O'Brien do'brien@stgabrielshigh.stoccat.org.uk - We know that where the allegation may reach the harm threshold, the Headteacher will contact the LADO and also the Director for Safeguarding.